moabualruz/ricecoder/crates/ricecoder-execution/README.md

 **Purpose**: Execution planning and management system with test integration, approval gates, and rollback capabilities for RiceCoder workflows

+## DDD Layer

+**Application** - Manages execution planning and step orchestration as an application service.

 ## Overview

 `ricecoder-execution` provides a comprehensive execution framework for managing complex, multi-step operations with built-in testing, risk assessment, user approval gates, and automatic rollback capabilities.
 It enables safe execution of workflows with proper validation, progress tracking, and recovery mechanisms.